A corporate conspiracy against women?

 I'm not the only man to be treated this way.
 I know of others who were turned away, who were told they just needed to deal with their problems.
 We're men, after all, that's what we do, deal with it.
 With booze, drugs, over-eating, other self-destructive behaviors and, far more often than women, with suicide.

-Ms. magazine can complain all they want that women are targeted by the mental health industry, but the real losers are men.
+Ms. magazine can complain all they want that women are targeted by the mental health industry, but the real losers in this are men.